 Inverted in a common symptom in people affected by ADHD: Even things that are actually uninteresting are constantly getting a second look, making it difficult to stay focused on one object.

 This all means that in New York City, there's probably a lot of outrageous stuff you can do without anyone so much as batting an eye at you.
+In fact, Trevor Noah noted that when a bomb went off in the Chelsea neighborhood, most of the locals's reactions were more of inconvenienced annoyance than of shock and fear.
+He even noted that another bomb failed to detonate because thieves inadvertently dismantled it because they were stealing the suitcase it was encased in.

 College towns.
 There's nothing at all unusual about seeing a bunch of people outside up past midnight in the middle of January wearing who knows what.